 The Sidney Forrest Clarinet Competition was established in 2015 by Paula Forrest, in memory of her father.
 Ms. Forrest lives in Ames, Iowa and is active as a pianist, teacher, and artistic director of the Ames Town and Gown Chamber Music Association.

-The competition will be hosted by the University of Maryland’s Clarinet Professor, Robert DiLutis, as a major event during Clarinet Symposium on April 8, 2018, on the University of Maryland campus.
+The competition will be hosted by the University of Maryland’s Clarinet Professor, Robert DiLutis, as a major event during the Clarinet Symposium on the University of Maryland campus.

 Sidney Forrest’s vast collection of music for clarinet has been donated to the library of the International Clarinet Association, located in the Music Department’s Special Collections Library at the University of Maryland.
 We look forward to the collection being available shortly.